hltfbk/E3C-Corpus/README.md

 Table 8: number of documents in the training and test partition.<br>

+Training and test data must be converted to an appropriate format before feeding into machine learning models.
+The **preprocessed_data** directory contains data in a format that can be used with many popular libraries for machine learning.

 Layer 2: 50-100K tokens per language of clinical narratives with automatic annotation of clinical entities and manual check of a small sample (about 10%) of this annotation.
 This data might be used together with the training data of Layer 1 to train models.